 Making a Kapitan curry paste

-Our curry starts with a paste - we blend shallots with aromatics like lemongrass, galangal, fresh turmeric, garlic and shrimp paste.
+Our Kari Kapitan starts with a curry paste - we blend shallots with aromatics like lemongrass, galangal, fresh turmeric, garlic and shrimp paste.
 Turmeric is a wonderful super-food that aids in digestion and lends the most amazing orange hue to the dish.
 Fresh will give great colour and flavour, but powder is fine too.

 I like to pre-grind my lemongrass, it helps absorb into the paste more when blending.
 But a good, powerful blender will do the job too.
 Lastly, an interesting ingredient are candlenuts.
 Native to South East Asia, they are used only in cooking to help bring texture and thickening properties to pastes and sauces.
 They're not eaten as nuts - in fact when raw, they are slightly toxic!
 As a substitute use macadamia nuts.

 Frying the paste in oil before activates all the flavour and cooks out the raw ingredients.
 We're left with a wonderful aroma and mild, fragrant paste which is ready for the next step - the chicken and coconut milk.